-3. For LIVESTOCK: This product would be listed at 205.603 Livestock Production-Synthetic.
 The substance contains sulfur.
 The substance is not an inert ingredient.
-Aluminum sulfate is not classified by the EPA as an inert of toxicological concern (it is on EPA List 4 (2004)).
+The substance aluminum sulfate is not classified by the EPA as an inert of toxicological concern (it is on EPA List 4 (2004)).
 The substance is, however, approved as an adjuvant, used pre-harvest, and is exempted from the requirement of a tolerance (40 CFR 180.920).